esotericwarrior/CS362-S2019/projects/santiatr/quiz/README.txt

 May 8, 2019

 Steps to compile and run gcov:
 1. To compile, run the command "make."
+The program will execute on its own.
+(Ignore the testme error[200])
-2. Once program is compiled, run the program once with the command "./testme" to generate the necessary files needed to run gcov in the next step.
+2. Once program is compiled, run the program once again with the command "./testme" to generate the necessary files needed to run gcov in the next step.
 3. After the program finishing executing, run the command "gcov testme.c" to see the coverage.